JuliaEarth/ImageQuilting.jl/docs/src/index.md

 Pkg.add("ImageQuilting")
 ```

-For fast computation with GPUs, please follow the instructions in [GPU support](gpu-support.md).
+For even faster computation with GPUs, please follow the instructions in [GPU support](gpu-support.md).

 # Usage